ngneat/spectator/README.md

   entryComponents: [],
   componentProviders: [], // Override the component's providers
   componentViewProviders: [], // Override the component's view providers
+  componentImports: [], // Override the component's imports in case of testing standalone component
   overrideModules: [], // Override modules
   overrideComponents: [], // Override components in case of testing standalone component
   overrideDirectives: [], // Override directives in case of testing standalone directive